Cambodia’s Premier Project Generator

 Mr. Ouellette is a member of The Association of Professional Engineers and Geoscientists of Alberta (APEGA # 104257) and is Angkor’s Qualified Person as defined by National Instrument 43-101 (“NI 43-101”).
 He has recently worked as a consulting geologist designing and managing exploration programs in Alberta, Yukon and British Columbia and assisting in the execution of exploration programs in the USA and Guatemala.
 During his career Dennis worked in a variety of roles, including VP for Northern Tiger which merged with Golden Predator which is now exploring the 3 Aces project in the Yukon, and senior Exploration Geologist, Project Geologist and Field Assistant for companies such as United Keno Hill Mines (Yukon), Falconbridge (Newfoundland) and Goldquest Exploration (Goldcorp – Red Lake, Ontario).
 From 1999 to 2002 Mr. Ouellette also worked at the Cabinet and Caucus Offices for the Yukon Government, providing executive assistance and advice to the Ministers of several departments, and in the 1990s as a Staff Geologist in the Department of Indian and Northern Affairs Canada, Yukon Region.
 From 1994 to 1996 Dennis served as the Manager of the Yukon Chamber of Mines.

-Stephen Lautens, BA, JD – VP Corporate Affairs & General Counsel
+Stephen Lautens, BA, JD – VP Corporate Affairs and General Counsel

 Viktoriya Griffin, CPA, CA, is dedicated and knowledgeable Chartered Accountant who has over a decade of experience in her field.
 She started her career by leading audit and assurance services for public companies with large international accounting firms, including Deloitte in the UK and E&Y in Canada.
 Most recently, she led the CFO services line at Clearline CPA.
 Viktoriya is the CFO for several public companies on the TSX Venture Exchange with national and international operations.
 She is also an active supporter of her community by being a Board member and the Chair of the Audit and Finance Committee of Habitat for Humanity of Greater Vancouver.